You remember it from your childhood.

 But I know what you mean, and I assure you it is possible to feel something like Christmas magic every single day.

 The first step is understanding that delicious anticipation of something (anything) is a big chunk of the magic.
-So you will find that here at CM365 there is a lot to look forward to, and so much to celebrate.
+Therefore, you will find that here at CM365 there is a lot to look forward to, and so much to celebrate.

 Second, here at CM365 we adopt the philosophy that it is fun to give.
 Psychologists know that giving is not only “fun”, it is helpful in boosting our own moods, satisfaction, and has even been linked to longer life spans.
 Giving provides at least as many benefits to the giver as to the recipient.